 Welcome to the Bay of Islands Vintage Railway

-The Bay of Islands Vintage Railway is unique in the world as it is the only working railway in the world where the trains travel down the middle of a State Highway and right through the middle of the town.
+The Bay of Islands Vintage Railway Trust is a heritage railway in Kawakawa, in the Bay of Islands region of the Far North, New Zealand, and also the home to the world famous Hundertwasser toilets.
+The Bay of Islands Vintage Railway is unique as it is the only working railway in New Zealand where the trains travel down a State Highway and right through the middle of a busy town.

-The station in Kawakawa, was built 1911 to replace the first one that was destroyed by fire, and is recognised by the Rail Heritage Trust and Far North District Council as being of heritage significance.
+The station in Kawakawa was built in 1911 to replace the first that had been destroyed by fire and is recognised by the Rail Heritage Trust and Far North District Council as being of heritage significance.

 Today the railway operates on a section of the former Opua track and offers vintage train rides to visitors using diesel and steam locomotives over the Long Bridge – the longest curved wooden bridge in the Southern Hemisphere, through to Te Akeake, a railway platform approximately half way back towards Opua.